© 2020 Beachmaster Real Estate. All rights reserved.

 About Beachmaster, Paul & Buyer Representation

 A Florida native, Paul began visiting New Smyrna Beach at the age of 9.
-Realizing that it was one of the last, true, local getaways from the Orlando metropolitan area, he and his wife, Sharon, decided to make the move from Winter Park to NSB over 35 years ago.
-Since even before then, Paul has focused on the motto above.
+Realizing that it was one of the last, true, local getaways from the Orlando metropolitan area, he and his wife, Sharon, decided to make the move from Winter Park to NSB over 36 years ago.
+Even before then, Paul has focused on the motto above.
 Unconventional, because he works in shorts and a t-shirt 90% of the year, in an office in his home overlooking the Indian River w/ manatee, dolphins, many types of birds and some of the most beautiful sunsets in the world.
-Professional, due to the fact that he offers full representation for buying or selling anything from single family homes and lots to restaurants and hotels .
-He was one of the first to handle 1031 exchanges, the first to offer a "Buyer's Broker" program and is knowlegable of the use of IRAs in real estate.
+Professional, due to the fact that he offers full representation for buying or selling anything from single family homes and lots to restaurants and hotels.
+He was one of the first to handle 1031 exchanges, (especially complicated 3 way or reverse) the first to offer a "Buyer's Broker" program and is knowledgeable of the use of IRAs in real estate.

 You might want to work with him because one of his favorite words and a personal goal is 'Probity'.